yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 [//]: # (TITLE: Migrating your project to Symfony)
 [//]: # (DATE: 2016-07-14T08:00:00+01:00)
-[//]: # (TAGS: symfony, php, migration, framework)
+[//]: # (TAGS: symfony, php, migration, framework, legacy)

 From time to time I see people struggling with trying to port their existing site or web-app to Symfony.
-Their old framework architecture might not match that of Symfony, making porting your controllers not that easy.
-Other times, their data structure contained so much logic that it was impossible to simply replace with doctrine.
+Their old framework architecture might not match that of Symfony, making porting their  controllers not that easy.
+Other times, their data structure contained so much logic that it was impossible to simply replace with a new ORM.
 Thus porting the project can seem like a daunting task.

 So, what are your options of migrating to Symfony?
 Well you could try the 'big bang' approach and just power through your project, porting all of it and then releasing it all at once.
 While I might not consider this the most optimal way, it does have its advantages.
 It's gives you a clean slate which allows for a fresh new design and fixing all the legacy stuff you had from the old framework.

 But what if your project is too big or you want a more graceful way of migrating?
 Well there is another way, which allows for a more gradual replacement of the old code.
 This is running both Symfony and your old project at the same time using a fallback method, and it is a lot easier than you might think.

 ## Setup
 So, what do I mean with a fallback method?
-The gist of it is that you wrap Symfony around your existing project, if a route cannot be matched by Symfony that request should fallback onto the old framework.
+What you want to do is wrap Symfony around your existing project.
+If a route cannot be matched by Symfony, the request should fall back onto the old framework.

-First of all, make sure your project is ready for Symfony.
-I recommend setting up composer to work with your old project, if it doesn't already.
+And that is it really.
+What I recommend is first making sure your old project works with composer if it doesn't already.
 This will help a lot, since Symfony is mainly distributed using composer and keeping it up to date will save you a lot of trouble.

 Secondly, you will need to add Symfony to your existing project.
-You could just copy the standard distribution into your project, which should work fine, all you really need is the `AppKernel` and all its settings properly configured.
+You could just copy the standard distribution into your project, which should work fine.
+All you really need is the `AppKernel` and all its settings properly configured.

 Lastly, create a `LegacyBundle` and in it a single controller, which shall aptly be named `FallbackController`.

 ## The Fallback Controller
 So, what does the `FallbackController` do?
 This controller will handle all non-Symfony routes, basically things still left for porting.
-For this example the idea is to let Symfony fallback onto Zend framework.
-An example setup would be:
+For this example the idea is to let Symfony fall back onto Zend framework.
+An example setup could be:
 ```php
 <?php
 namespace LegacyBundle\Controller;